BIG DATA, OFFICIAL STATISTICS, AND PUBLIC POLICY

 The Secretary-General’s Independent Expert Advisory Group on Data Revolution for Sustainable Development (2015) A World That Counts: Mobilizing the Data Revolution for Sustainable Development.
 United Nations.

 Discuss the intricacies of how official statistics is organized nationally and globally and the implications of such arrangements.
-Assess the manners in which global statistical standards are being formulated and disseminated.

 Ward, M. (2004).